indexdata/folio-import/doc/migration_process.md

 Do the succ/err dance.

-Sometime there will be timeouts, that will create an error file, which we can reload (see following section).
+Sometimes there will be timeouts.
+That will create error files, which we can reload (see following section).

 ```
+grep error ~/stc/log/autha*log | wc -l
-grep error ../stc/auth/autha*log
+grep error ~/stc/log/autha*log
 ... proxyClient failure
 ```